aadya940/aadya940/README.md

 ### Personal Projects

 If you would like to check out my work, Please check the [chainopy](https://github.com/aadya940/chainopy) project.
-ChainoPy is a python package for Markov Chain Analysis and Markov Chain Neural Networks.
+ChainoPy is a python package for Markovian Stochastic Analysis.

 ### Extra's